HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 A little more than 4% of pages contain an `<iframe>` element.
 Of the 4.1% of pages containing that element, 76% of them had the iframe noindexed, making them a potential use case for the new `indexifembedded` tag.

-However, a miniscule percentage of sites have adopted the `indexifembedded` robots tag.
+However, a minuscule percentage of sites have adopted the `indexifembedded` robots tag.
 The tag can be found on just 0.015% of pages surveyed.

 Of the pages that have adopted the `indexifembedded` tag, 98.3% of them implemented it in the header while 66.3% are using the HTML.